 Problem: macOS update won’t download

-Another reason you may not be able to download a macOS update is if you don’t have adequate amounts of free space on your Mac.
+Another reason you may not be able to download a macOS update is if you don’t have enough free space on your Mac.

-Possibly there isn’t adequate space available on your Mac (we always recommend that you don’t install if you have less than 20GB of space free as your Mac may struggle with the installation otherwise – in fact with Big Sur weighing in at just over 12GB, and Monterey likely to be just as large, you’ll need all the space you can get!)
+We always recommend that you don’t attempt to install an update to macOS if you have less than 20GB of space free.
+If you try to install without adequate space available your Mac may struggle with the installation – in fact macOS updates in the past few years have weighed in at just over 12GB, so you’ll need all the space you can get!